aditi-18/IssueTracker-Application-MERN/README.md

 ![](/ReadMeImages/Chap5_6.PNG)

 ### Problems faced in this chapter
--Initial understanding of GraphQL.
+1)Initial understanding of GraphQL.

--GqaphQL is strongly typed which can lead to mistakes.<br>
+2)GqaphQL is strongly typed which can lead to mistakes.<br>

 ## Chapter4